-What Pests Bug New Jersey Residents in Monmouth, Ocean, and Middlesex Counties?
+What Pests Bug New Jersey Residents in Monmouth and Ocean County?

 The most diverse life form on the planet, insects comprise 80% of Earth's species.
 Humans share the world with an estimated 10 quintillion individual insects, or 200 million insects for every human.
 Their overwhelming numbers and invasive behavior can quickly make insects a serious problem when they invade homes or businesses.